sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 1. Check the Index Fields - Check the image fields you just created.
 1. Check the data - If you don't have a different result, something went wrong.

-#### Step 5.1 Creating the skillset with the OCR image skillset
+#### Step 5.1 Creating the skillset for images

 Use the same skillset definition from Lab 1,  add in the [OCR image analysis skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-ocr) to your skillset.
 The objectives are:

 1. Save the text extracted from OCR into the index
-1. Submit the text extracted from OCR to language detection, key phrases and entity detection.
+1. Submit the text extracted from OCR and also the `content`, extracted by default from all text documents, to language detection, key phrases, and entity detection.
+You will  need to use another pre defined skill to merge the text, since you can't use the same skill twice in the same skillset.
+It is part of the challenge to find the correct skill and how to use it

 #### Step 5.2 - Recreating the index and indexer